 And maybe the charming prince.

-Yes, this The Little Mermaid answer goes on for some time.
+Yes, the The Little Mermaid answer went on for some time.
 Not sure how I turned a mystery, thriller, suspense interview into an in-depth discussion about Disney, but, hey, it’s a skill.
 Thanks for stopping by.
 Remember, there’s one week left to sign up for my newsletter and be entered to win a $50 gift card.
 Good luck!!